pinecone-io/go-pinecone/README.md

 **Create a serverless integrated index**

 Integrated inference requires a serverless index configured for a specific embedding model.
 You can either create a new index for a model, or configure an existing index for a model.
-To create an index that accepts source text and converts it to vectors automatically using an embedding model hosted by Pinecone.
+To create an index that accepts source text and converts it to vectors automatically using an embedding model hosted by Pinecone, use the `Client.CreateIndexForModel` method:

 ```go
 package main